ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 SCHC instance management allows the two end-points to modify the common SoR, by:

-* modifyng rules values (such as TV, MO or CDA) in existing rules
+* modifying rules values (such as TV, MO or CDA) in existing rules,
-* adding a new rule or
+* adding a new rule,
-* removing an existing rules.
+* removing an existing rule.

 The rule management uses the CORECONF interface {{I-D.ietf-core-comi}} based on CoAP.
 The management traffic is carried as SCHC compressed packets tagged to some specific rule IDs.
 They are identified as M rules in Figure {{Fig-SCHCManagement}}.
 Management Rules (or M rules) can be either Compression rules or No compression rules.
 Only M rules can modify the SoR.

-Management procedures uses their own IPv6 stack, independant of the rest of the system.
+Management procedures uses their own IPv6 stack, independent of the rest of the system.

-SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to managenement inside a QUIC connection) or directly using OSCORE or DTLS.
+SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to management inside a QUIC connection) or directly using OSCORE or DTLS.

 ~~~~ aasvg
 +-----------------+                 +-----------------+